worldbank/worldex/README.md

 ## `cd secrets && poetry install`
 to setup the simple password generator.

+## `just prep-aws-env`
+to setup aws environment variables (including credentials) for dataset seeding later.
+This will create a `./secrets/aws.env` file.
+However, without secret manager you'll have to fill the aws key id and secret manually.

+Ask the repo maintainers if you're part of the same team.

 ## `just create-envs`
 to generate a postgres password and the environment files to be used by the `api`, `db`, and `pgweb` services as per the docker compose spec.